PhilippeMarcMeyer/Learning-React/README.md

 1. Decide on Components
 2. Decide the State and where it lives
 3. What changes when state changes (think also about shouldComponentUpdate !)
+4. UI, the rest is up to you

 # Learning-React OLDER NOTES From a previous course